Boosting engagement through Suggestions

 So with some push-back from PM,

-we advocated for some key decisions:
+I advocated for some key decisions:

 1. Suggest, but don’t be pushy